 Neglecting home air filter maintenance can result in a plethora of home and health issues.

-A dirty air filter is clogged with dust and debris, which reduces airflow.
+Reduced Airflow: A dirty air filter is clogged with dust and debris, which reduces airflow.
 Ultimately, your AC unit will have to work harder to compensate, potentially leading to system failure or costly repairs.

-An AC unit that is working hard to circumvent clogged air filters is subject to overheat and other issues.
+System Failure: An AC unit that is working hard to circumvent clogged air filters is subject to overheat and other issues.
 Once a unit overheats, it is likely to break resulting in expensive repairs.

-Those who suffer from allergies may notice an increase in fatigue, headaches and cold-like symptoms.
+Increase in Allergens: Those who suffer from allergies may notice an increase in fatigue, headaches and cold-like symptoms.
 This is due to the fact that major allergens aren’t being filtered out as effectively.
 Without a clean air filter, when the air is on, these particles circulate throughout your home.

-If you notice an increase in the actual temperature of your AC unit, it may be indicative of a dirty air filter.
+Overheating AC Unit: If you notice an increase in the actual temperature of your AC unit, it may be indicative of a dirty air filter.
 This is determined by touching the back of the outdoor unit.

-If you notice dust settling on furniture near the vents in your home, it could be another sign that the air filter is probably dirty.
+Dust: If you notice dust settling on furniture near the vents in your home, it could be another sign that the air filter is probably dirty.
 Check surfaces further away from the vents, if they are not as dusty, then the air filter is the problem.
 Also, you can hang a white sheet within several inches of the vent and see if the sheet turns gray with dust, which again shows it’s time to change the home air filter.

-Which Air Filter is Best For You?
+Which Air Filter Is Best for You?